 A student whose cumulative grade point average falls below 3.0 will be placed on academic probation by the Graduate School.
-Permission of the academic advisor and the Director of Student Services are required for a student on probation to register for courses.
-Probation will be lifted when the student achieves a cumulative GPA of 3.0.
-A student on probation who has completed fewer than 15 credits must raise their GPA to 3.0 or above by the end of the semester in which the student completes 15 credit hours or he/she will be dismissed from the Graduate School.
-A student who has completed 16 or more hours of course work and whose cumulative GPA falls below 3.0 will be placed on probation and will have one semester in which to raise his or her cumulative GPA to a 3.0 or he/she will be dismissed from the Graduate School.
+Permission of the academic advisor and the Doctoral Program Director are required for a student on probation to register for courses.
+Probation will be lifted when the student achieves a cumulative GPA of at least a 3.0.
+A student on probation who has completed fewer than 15 credits must raise their GPA to 3.0 or above by the end of the semester in which the student completes 15 credit hours or they will be dismissed from the Graduate School.
+A student who has completed 16 or more hours of course work and whose cumulative GPA falls below 3.0 will be placed on probation and will have one semester in which to raise their cumulative GPA to a 3.0 or they will be dismissed from the Graduate School.